timed-c/ktc/README.md

 ## Introduction
 ***

 **KTC** is a source-to-source compiler that compiles a Timed C file into a target specific C file.
 The current version of KTC supports translation of Timed C programs to real-time POSIX standard and FreeRTOS API.
-The KTC compiler has been tested to compile and run Timed C applications on Raspberry Pi running Raspian OS, Intel x86 processor running Ubuntu, an ARM based processor running FreeRTOS, and a PIC32 microcontroller running FreeRTOS.
+The KTC compiler has been tested to compile and run Timed C applications on Raspberry Pi running Raspian OS, Intel x86 processor running Ubuntu, and a PIC32 microcontroller running FreeRTOS.

 ## Building and Installing KTC
 ***